Clrs-D/exercise/README.md

 # exercise
-Just for learn how to use Github.
+Just for learn how to use Github.<br/>
+<?php
+echo "Hello world!"
+?>